saidk46/data-analyst-sai/README.md

 **Methodology:**
-1. Data Collection and Preparation: o	Load the dataset from S3 storage (s3://foodhousing-trf-sai/Rental_Records/Data-Cleaning/System/). o	Perform initial data cleaning to handle missing values, correct data types, and ensure data consistency.
+1. Data Collection and Preparation:
+•	Load the dataset from S3 storage (s3://foodhousing-trf-sai/Rental_Records/Data-Cleaning/System/).
+•	Perform initial data cleaning to handle missing values, correct data types, and ensure data consistency.

 2. Descriptive Statistics:
-o	Generate summary statistics for key variables such as the total number of units and issues across different areas.
+•	Generate summary statistics for key variables such as the total number of units and issues across different areas.

 3. Data Visualization:
-o	Create visualizations to illustrate key insights:
+•	Create visualizations to illustrate key insights:
-	Bar Charts: Showing the number of unresolved issues and total units by area.
+•	Bar Charts: Showing the number of unresolved issues and total units by area.
-	Histograms and Boxplots: To analyze the distribution of continuous variables like the total number of units and issues.
+•	Histograms and Boxplots: To analyze the distribution of continuous variables like the total number of units and issues.
-	Heatmaps: Visualizing the correlation between different variables.
+•	Heatmaps: Visualizing the correlation between different variables.

 4. Issue Rate Analysis:
-o	Calculate the issue rate for each area by comparing the total number of unresolved issues with the total units. o	Identify areas with high issue rates to prioritize for intervention.
+•	Calculate the issue rate for each area by comparing the total number of unresolved issues with the total units.
+•	Identify areas with high issue rates to prioritize for intervention.

 5. Insights and Findings:
-o	Summarize findings based on visualizations and statistical analyses, highlighting notable trends and patterns, such as areas with the highest and lowest issue rates.
+•	Summarize findings based on visualizations and statistical analyses, highlighting notable trends and patterns, such as areas with the highest and lowest issue rates.

 6. Conclusion:
-o	Discuss the implications of the findings and suggest further actions or data-driven decisions that could help in addressing the unresolved rental issues more effectively.
+•	Discuss the implications of the findings and suggest further actions or data-driven decisions that could help in addressing the unresolved rental issues more effectively.